 - Lender-paid PMI loan.
 Lender-paid PMI loans mean that the lender pays the PMI but you’ll pay a higher interest rate for the life of the loan.
 You and your lender should compare those options to see if the higher rate is worth the PMI payment savings.

 - VA or USDA loan.
 If you’re a military borrower or you’re purchasing in a rural area, you may qualify for a VA loan or a USDA loan guaranteed by the U.S. Department of Agriculture.
-While those loans don’t require PMI or a down payment, they do come with upfront funding fees and eligibility requirements.
+Although neither loan requires PMI, the VA loan programs requires lump sum funding fees, and USDA loans require both upfront and annual guarantee fees.